/>

 Terms & Conditions

-For any further information about the Rise Together Initiative or the WILD program, please contact Kerrie or Lisa at 02 9267 6577 or wellbeing@fov.org.au.
+For any further information about the Rise Together Initiative or the WILD program and possible opportunities in the future, please contact Kerrie or Lisa at 02 9267 6577 or wellbeing@fov.org.au.

 Mary Kingsford, recipient of the 2024 Women in Leadership Development Scholarship.